 Children and teens with chronic illnesses must deal with the social and emotional impact of their illnesses as well as the physical symptoms.
-Youngsters with IBD suffer even more stress because they have a disease that's rarely discussed openly among the public — a disease surrounded by misunderstanding, shame and denial.
-IBD sufferers bear the consequences in silence, often unaware that support is available.
+Kids and teens with IBD suffer even more stress because they have a disease that's rarely discussed openly among the public — a disease surrounded by misunderstanding, shame and denial.
+IBD sufferers bear the consequences in silence and they are often unaware that support is available.

-The following list provides information and personal support resources that can help children and families cope with life with IBD.
+The following list provides information and personal support resources that can help children, teens and families cope with life with IBD.
 We hope you will find it helpful.

 Contact the Center for Pediatric Inflammatory Bowel Disease.